 95489.
 Provisions for Petroleum-Based Fuels.

-Deficit Calculation for CARBOB or Diesel Fuel.
-A fuel reporting entity for CARBOB or diesel fuel must calculate separately the base deficit and incremental deficit for each fuel or blendstock derived from petroleum feedstock as specified in this provision.
+Deficit Calculation for CARBOB, Diesel Fuel, or Fossil Jet Fuel.
+A fuel reporting entity for CARBOB, diesel fuel, or fossil jet fuel must calculate separately the base deficit and incremental deficit for each fuel or blendstock derived from petroleum feedstock as specified in this provision.

 Base Deficit Calculation